knative/ux/user-research/contributor-research/Key-Findings.md

 	One maintainer mentioned, *"Some people never really take that next step to go beyond just a good first issue."*

 	-   **Maintainer Burnout:** Maintainers might feel overburdened by the need to continuously keep up their individual work, provide extensive guidance to contributors facing challenges, create and manage issues, review pull requests, etc.

+This section addresses the fourth and fifth Key Questions of this research.

 ## Some Additional Insights